geigerzaehler/beets-check/README.md

 and validates file checksums and uses third party tools to check the integrity of audio data.

-If you want to use this plugin you need a development version of beets.
+If you want to use this plugin, make sure your have version 1.3.4 of beets installed.

 ```
-pip install git+git://github.com/sampsyo/beets.git@694150410b
+pip install --upgrade beets>=1.3.4
 pip install git+git://github.com/geigerzaehler/beets-check.git
 ```